snehashis365/cRun/README.md

 cRun is a bash script that is meant to make compiling and running **.c** files easy for both beginners and experienced.
 It's designed mainly based on the use case of **students** new to C Programming

+**Note: This Version is now depriciated please check the python version [here](https://github.com/snehashis365/cRun-py)** *It has many new features like native support for windows with python3 and a compiler being the pre-requisite, Progressbar with compile error faults, verbose mode and an experimental curses mode that uses arrow key for navigation instead of Number based menu system.*

 ### Built by a rookie for the fellow rookies

 I wrote this script after finding some things annoying about C Programming and being a beginner I am immature enough to make something for this purpose